If Clemson wants any part of the the conversation for the BCS national championship, it better hope that Saturday was its 2013 version of Clemsoning.

 And come on, UMass.
 You won today!

-Pac-12 officiating: This conference's officiating crews have had a tough 2013.
+Pac-12 officiating: Pac-12 officiating crews have had a tough 2013.
 They were reprimanded following the Wisconsin-Arizona State game and were questioned following last week’s Stanford-Washington finish.
-And this week, during the Oregon-Washington game, one official had no idea who to call a penalty was called.
+And this week, during the Oregon-Washington game, one official had no idea who on whom the penalty was called.
 The pause drew boos from the crowd while the official consulted with another official before a different official yelled the number.
 It was, once again, not a good look for Pac-12 officiating.

 - - -